From our news services

 The National Weather Service out of Morehead City/Newport reported Wednesday morning that the robust low pressure system that has impacted the area the last few days will make its closest approach to the coast tonight (May 11) before starting to sink southward.

-Several coastal hazards including ocean overwash, coastal flooding, strong winds, and dangerous surf conditions persist, with maximum wind gusts of 45-50 mph forecasted for Wednesday.
+Several coastal hazards including ocean overwash, coastal flooding, strong winds, and dangerous surf conditions persist, with maximum wind gusts of 45-50 mph are forecasted for Wednesday.
 A coastal flood warning remains in effect through early Thursday morning.

 Along the sound side, one to three feet of flooding is still possible for low-lying areas until early Thursday, particularly for Ocracoke Island and southern Hatteras Island.